MariaOlshanetska/NLP-CCiL-RussianDM/README.md

      It loads your fine-tuned token classification model from the Hugging Face Hub (with model ID `MariaOls/RussianDMtokenClassifier`).
 The model's classification head is reinitialized to work with 2 labels (0: non-marker, 1: marker).

 2. **Input Sentences**
-   A list of sentences is hard-coded into the script.
+   A list of sentences is hard-coded into the script (the ones we have used in our report).
 You can update this list to analyze any Russian sentences you desire.

 3. **Tokenization & Offset Mapping**
    For each sentence:
    - The sentence is tokenized with offset mappings returned.
 These mappings provide the start and end character indices for each token.
    - The model performs inference and predicts a label for each token.

-4. **Candidate Marker Extraction**
-   Contiguous tokens with the predicted label `1` are grouped together, and their offset mappings are used to extract the exact text of the candidate discourse marker.

-5. **Output**
+4. **Output**
    The script prints for each sentence:
    - The original input sentence.
    - The extracted discourse marker(s).